 Bonding Fresh Concrete to Existing Concrete Surfaces

-Overlays or patching materials of PCC, terrazzo, mortar, grout and extruded
+Overlays or patching materials of new Portland Cement Concrete (PCC), terrazzo, mortar, grout and extruded

 curb based on Type I through Type V cements or White Cement may be structurally